VaipojMesombat/VaipojMesombat/README.md

 - 🌱 I’m candidate to certify Senior Data Scienctist of United State Data Science Insitiute
 - 💞️ I’m looking to collaborate on data scientist community
 - 📫 How to reach me email: vaipoj@yahoo.com
-- @ All experiments at "Experiment" dictory that moved from my google drive
+- @ All programs at "Experiment" dictory that moved from my google drive
+- ** All programs are re-run and revise, because it has some library is not updated and make sure it work properly.

 <!---
 VaipojMesombat/VaipojMesombat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.